 Examples of potentially disastrous circumstances could include a major storm, extensive fire or an explosion, a chemical release, prolonged utility failure, an act of violence or terrorism, or an epidemic disease.

-This plan conforms with the most recent recommendations of the Department of Homeland Security (DHS), and is coordinated with parallel efforts by local, county, and state law enforcement agencies.
+The Bowdoin College Campus Emergency Management Plan (CEMP) is reviewed and updated regularly, and exercises are conducted each year to test the College’s emergency preparedness and response measures.
+The CEMP conforms with the recommendations of the Department of Homeland Security (DHS), and is coordinated with parallel efforts by local, county, and state emergency response agencies.
 The key components of the plan include:

 - Preventative measures designed to protect the overall safety of the campus community;

-- Phased decision-making guidance based upon real-time reporting at the international, national, regional, state, and local levels;
+- Phased decision-making guidance based upon real-time reporting at the international, national, regional, state, and local level;

 - Recovery and returning to normal operation as soon as is feasible.

 SURVIVING AN ACTIVE SHOOTER situation on a college campus requires a clear understanding of what to do and quick decision-making.
 Here are some essential steps to follow:

 - Run: If you can safely do so, run away from the shooter's location.
 Have an escape route in mind and leave your belongings behind.
 Keep your hands visible and move away from the sounds of gunshots.

 - Hide: If you can't run, find a place to hide.
 Go into a room or office, lock or barricade the door, turn off the lights, and stay away from windows.
 Silence your phone and remain quiet.

 - Stay Low and Be Still: If you are hiding and unable to escape, crouch low to the ground to make yourself a smaller target.
 Avoid making noise or drawing attention to your location.